 This is not the case for the non-Abelian $SU(2)$ field strength.
 We do not have an automatic block diagonalization.
 We have to develop a new algorithm.
 This is the goal of this note.
 In section \ref{nonabeltetrads} we are going to introduce appropriate tetrads for the $SU(2)$ non-Abelian Yang-Mills case.
 In section \ref{Gauge invariants} we are going to introduce three new gauge invariant objects for the non-Abelian local $SU(2)$ case.
 In section \ref{diagonal} we are going to introduce the new algorithm for local block diagonalization of the non-Abelian field strength.
+Finally, in section \ref{application:observables} we are going to introduce as an application, new observables found with our new tetrads and our new method to locally block diagonalize the field strength in non-Abelian Yang-Mills theories.
 Throughout the paper we use the conventions of manuscript \cite{MW}.
 In particular we use a metric with sign conventions -+++.
 The only difference in notation with \cite{MW} will be that we will call our geometrized electromagnetic potential $A^{\alpha}$, where $f_{\mu\nu}=A_{\nu ;\mu} - A_{\mu ;\nu}$ is the geometrized electromagnetic field $f_{\mu\nu}= (G^{1/2} / c^2) \: F_{\mu\nu}$.
 Analogously, $f^{k}_{\mu\nu}$ are the geometrized Yang-Mills field components, $f^{k}_{\mu\nu}= (G^{1/2} / c^2) \: F^{k}_{\mu\nu}$.